-Deferred giving arrangements such as bequests, life-income gifts, and others assure the continuation of Curtis’s celebrated musical tradition and esteemed legacy.
+Deferred giving arrangements such as bequests and life-income gifts assure the continuation of Curtis’s celebrated musical tradition and esteemed legacy.

 Planned-giving arrangements call for careful consideration and a complete assessment of your financial situation.
 Curtis encourages you to consult with your attorney, tax advisor, or financial advisor about the application of planned gifts to your particular situation.

 To learn more, contact Charles Sterne III, director of principal gifts and planned giving, at firstname.lastname@example.org or (215) 717-3126.